 2017 Constance Lieber Prize Symposium

-The historic award will be presented to Dr. Joseph Gleeson at a Developmental Neuroscience Symposium on June 13, 2017, at the Johns Hopkins School of Medicine.
-In addition to honoring the first recipient of this prize, several keynote speakers will be in attendance at the symposium to honor Constance Lieber’s legacy.
-There will also be feature presentations from:
+The historic award was presented to Dr. Joseph G. Gleeson at a Developmental Neuroscience Symposium on June 13, 2017, at the Johns Hopkins School of Medicine.
+In addition to recognizing the first recipient of this prize, several keynote speakers from the Prize Committee were in attendance to honor Constance Lieber’s legacy.

 Joseph Gleeson, M.D.